 It’s depressing, but—

-About 75% of retail manager CVs are never seen by a human being.
+About 75% of store manager CVs are never seen by a human being.

 Hiring software.
 It looks for the right keywords.
 It deletes CVs without them.